 Yet another reason not to catch your own grasshoppers to feed your tarantula is that you won’t necessarily know when that yummy morsel you’re feeding them is actually an endangered or even rare species.

-If you see the price is exorbitant, you’ve probably ventures into the “pet grasshoppers” part of the pet shop and not the “feeder insects” part of the pet shop!
+If you see the price is exorbitant, you’ve probably ventured into the “pet grasshoppers” part of the pet shop and not the “feeder insects” part of the pet shop!

 Now that you know how and which grasshoppers to feed your tarantula, it’s worth having a look as well as to how you’ll be taking care of the grasshoppers to keep them healthy for later.